 In 2006, the Legislature amended the term "expenditure" to clarify that payments of money to collect signatures for a ballot question must be reported.
-The Commission interprets the "expenditures [made] ... for the purpose of ...

-defeating or influencing in any way" includes payments made by opponents of the ballot question during the time period in which proponents may gather petition signatures.
+The Commission's interprets the statute to mean that expenditures made "for the purpose of initiating or influencing a campaign" includes payments made by opponents of the ballot question during the time period in which proponents may gather petition signatures.